vinculor/vinculor-flutter-test/README.md

 # Vinculor Flutter Test
 This is the Vinculor test for Flutter engineers.
-Below are two exercises.
+## Instructions
+Fork this repository, implement the changes below and create two PRs.

 **Exercise 1**
 Implement the three features described below.
 Each feature should be in a separate commit (ideally in the same order as here).
 Create a single PR for all three.